mtpereira/home-brewing-workshop/slides.md

 - Specialty
 - Roast profile
+- Flavour notes
-- Roast date
+- Roast date (kind of...)
-- Any and all coffee you haven't tried before!
+- Any coffee you haven't tried before!
 ---

 # What do you need to brew coffee at home?